SOURCE: Global Clean Energy, Inc.

 It presently has a number of business units working on acquiring and tying up profitable feedstocks such as tires, auto shred, municipal solid waste and algae to be converted into biofuels.

 The market for bio-diesel in 2013 is expected to exceed ten billion ($10,000,000,000.00) dollars and GCE plans to bring its first plants on line by year's end.

 GCEI has a compelling pipeline of market opportunities presently existing in the United States.
 Among the many waste to energy developers, GCEI is unique in its vision as well as the platform they developed.

 Global Clean Energy, Inc. is a waste-to-energy conversion solutions company, focusing on using available and developing technologies to convert waste into commercially viable energy, a process the company refers to as Reforming Environmental Salvage into Clean Usable Energy (R.E.S.C.U.E.).

-Statements in this release may be regarded, in certain instances, as "forward-looking statements" pursuant to Section 27A of the Securities Act 1933 and Section 21B of the Securities Exchange Act 1934, respectively.
+Statements in this release may be regarded, in certain instances, as "forward-looking statements" pursuant to certain sections of the Securities Act 1933 and the Securities Exchange Act 1934, respectively.
 "Forward-looking statements" are based on expectations, estimates and projections at the time the statements are made, and involve risks and uncertainties, which could cause actual results or events to differ materially from those currently anticipated, including, but not limited to delays, difficulties, changed strategies, or unanticipated factors or circumstances affecting GCEI and its business.
 There can be no assurance that such forward-looking statements will ever prove to be accurate and readers should not place undue reliance on any such forward-looking statements contained herein.
 GCEI will not republish revised forward-looking statements to reflect events or circumstances after the date hereof to reflect the occurrence of unanticipated events.